Skip to Main Navigation Skip to Section Navigation Skip to Main Content Skip to Footer

 Note

 Teen Outreach Program (TOP) is a positive youth development program that has been shown to impact rates of sexual activity and teen pregnancy.
 Effective implementation of TOP requires significant resources.
 CAPP projects may be able to use this program to fulfill both C1 and C2 requirements.
-Contact your ACT for Youth Support Team if you are interested in this option.
+Contact ACT for Youth through the ORS if you are interested in this option.

 C2 Evaluation